2013 NASCAR Sprint Cup Series: Round 26: Federated Auto Parts 400

 The final race of the regular season was held at Richmond International Raceway.
 Jeff Gordon led the initial run, with Chase contenders Brad Keselowski and Kurt Busch following behind.
 Chase hopeful Jamie McMurray joined the battle for the lead during the early stages.
 When Gordon dropped back significantly, Keselowski and Busch swapped the lead in traffic.
 Keselowski ended up leading 142 laps on the night, but ended up 17th.
 Through the final 100 laps, Carl Edwards surged into the top 10 and took the lead from Busch after a round of pit stops on lap 349.
 Wild Card contender Ryan Newman took the lead from Edwards with 10 laps to go, needing a win to break a tie with Martin Truex Jr. A spin by Clint Bowyer with 8 laps to go forced the field onto pit road.
 Paul Menard and others gambled on two tires in a repeat of the April race.
 On the final restart, Edwards beat Menard to the line and held off Busch and Newman for his second win.

-The Wild Card race ome down to the wire.
+The Wild Card race ran down to the wire.
 The final spots came down to Joey Logano, Keselowski, Gordon, Truex Jr. and Newman.
 On the final round of stops, Logano took the wave-around, finishing 22nd and beating Gordon for 10th place in the Chase by a single point.
 Despite finishing 3rd, Newman was bounced out of the second Wild Card spot by Truex based on a tiebreak owing to the latter's 2nd-place finish at Texas.